-The WLAN interface acts as an access point (AP) that clients can use to connect to the node.
-The interface can provide connectivity from the AP to the Nokia WLAN gateway (GW) for subscriber and WLAN access, and for WLAN mobility management.
-Refer to the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide for details about configuring the WLAN interface with IP/MPLS services.
+The WLAN interface can act as an access point (AP) that clients can connect to or as a station that can connect to another AP.

+When acting as an AP, the interface provides access-level connectivity to the Nokia WLAN gateway (GW) for subscriber and WLAN access and for WLAN mobility management.
+For more information, refer to "Transporting WLAN Access Point Traffic over Services" in the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide.